stalkim/ECC_2027/README.md

-# ACC 2027: Certified Branch Recovery
+# ECC 2027: Certified Branch Recovery

 Code for **Sharp Distinguishability Bounds and Certified Branch Recovery on Self-Intersecting Paths**, by Stanislav Kim and Anton Pyrkin.